Universities & Colleges in Maryland

 Maryland is a prosperous state of the United States located in the Mid Atlantic Region.
-Maryland is 5th most densely populated state of the nation with an estimated population of ~6 million as per July, 2011.
-Most of the population of the state is concentrated in the Baltimore Metropolitan Area and Washington Metropolitan Area as a response to their advanced economic structure and huge number of amenities available for the masses.
+Maryland is 5th most densely populated state in the nation with an estimated population of ~6 million as per Jan 2017.
+Most of the population of the state is concentrated in the Baltimore Metropolitan Area and Washington Metropolitan Area as a response to their advanced economic structure and a huge number of amenities available for the masses.
 Climatic characteristics of Maryland contrasts widely due to its local variations in elevation and also nearness to water.
 The region thus has hot, humid summers besides a mild to cool winters of short duration.

 Studying in Maryland

 Maryland is known for its high investment in the education sector to prepare its human capital for the growth in the economic sector.
-In addition, it is worth to mention that the State of Maryland ranks 2nd in terms of the work force engaged as professional and technical workers.
+Also, it is worth to mention that the State of Maryland ranks 2nd regarding the workforce engaged as professional and technical workers.

 The nation thus presents copious opportunities regarding educational as well as professional courses.
-There are 13 public four-year and graduate institutions, 16 community colleges, 4 public research institutes and 32 independent colleges and universities in Maryland.
+There are 13 public four-year and graduate institutions, 16 community colleges, four public research institutes and 32 independent colleges and universities in Maryland.

 John Hopkins University, University of Maryland-College are some of the highly rated educational centers whereas Hagerstown Community College, Carroll Community College are some of the cheapest institutions of Maryland.
 The average student capacity in most of the institutions is around 11,000.
-University of Maryland-College Park however, has an enrolment number of 36,000.
+The University of Maryland-College Park, however, has an enrolment number of 40,000.
 Some of the most popular sectors of education are Maryland is Biotechnology, Biochemistry, Computer Engineering and technical courses.

-There are a handful of cheap colleges in Maryland where the tuition fees generally range from ~$2600 to $7500 whereas some highest rated institutions like the Maryland Institute College of Art, University of Baltimore have an average tuition fee of $35,000.
-For university of Maryland, the tuition fees for international students are around ~$22,400 including room and board on campus, books and supplies and other transformational expenses.
+There are a handful of cheap colleges in Maryland where the tuition fees range from ~$3000 to $10,000 whereas some highest rated institutions like the Maryland Institute College of Art, University of Baltimore have an average tuition fee of $40,000.
+For the University of Maryland, the tuition fees for international students are around ~$33,000 and $11,00 for residents.

 Cost of Living